alisena-danishwer/airlines-passenger-satisfaction-project-1-/README.md

 # Airline Passenger Satisfaction - Machine Learning Analysis

-This project is an individual assignment submitted for the CCS2213 Machine Learning course at Albukhary International University.
-The goal is to analyze airline passenger satisfaction using machine learning models, focusing on data preprocessing, model evaluation, and classifier comparison.
+The goal of this project is to analyze airline passenger satisfaction using machine learning models, focusing on data preprocessing, model evaluation, and classifier comparison.

 ## 📊 Dataset Overview